 Game of Death may just be a perfect Frankenstein’s Monster of odd tones.
 I wasn’t far off in saying this film is the ‘Tumblr‘ of genre films.
 It provides a multimedia of visuals; video game elements, iPhone videos, cartoon elements, dream-like visuals, and 80’s synth.
 All of which delivered on a calm and apathetic plane.
 The film is able to starkly jump from a violent death scene to a wide, silent shot without any fanfare.
 We don’t pause to leave or pick-up emotional baggage.
 The film may have valleys and peaks, but I dare you to stop and care.

-Game of Death is the 2017 French/Canadian/American horror-themed film directed by Sebastien Landry and Laurence Morais-Lagace.
-It stars Sam Earle, Victoria Diamond and Emelia Hellman.
+Game of Death is the 2017 French/Canadian/American horror-themed film coming to digital download November 26, 2020 and can be bought HERE.
+Directed by Sebastien Landry and Laurence Morais-Lagace, Game of Death stars Sam Earle, Victoria Diamond and Emelia Hellman.
 The film’s synth score is composed by Julien Mineau.
 Visual effects by Alchemy 24, with Blood Brothers on practical effects.